 Yes, when you complete your FAFSA form, you are automatically

 reviewed for work-study.
 This program provides employment

 opportunities on and off campus to students who demonstrate

 financial need.
 Work is limited to 10 hours per week while classes

 Is there a mandatory orientation program?
 When is

 mandatory.
 We offer two different sessions in the month of July.

-During orientation, students register for classes, get their ID
+During orientation, students register for classes, receive their ID

-card and class schedules and participate in many different
+card and course schedules and participate in many different

 activities over the two-day session.